April 17, 2020

 I have written this to supply useful and practical information for those concerned about the present corona virus pandemic and also to address some misinformation that has been circulating.
-I have decided to focus on what is unique about COVID-19, as opposed to general anti-viral measures, because the world has not seen anything like this in a hundred years.
+The virus causing this disease has unique features.
+COVID-19 is very different from influenza and is quite different from SARS, a disease caused by a similar corona virus.
+For that reason, I have decided to focus on factors that are specific for COVID-19, as opposed to general anti-viral measures.

 Corona viruses are a family of viruses made from RNA instead of DNA.
 There are many species that produce respiratory and gastrointestinal illness in humans and animals.
 Four strains cause the common cold.
-The pandemic corona virus, technically called SARS-CoV-2, first identified in Wuhan, China, causes the disease labeled COVID-19, which has certain distinctive features: Chinese data indicate that 80% of infected people have minimal symptoms and do not seek medical attention, whereas 15% become moderately to severely ill with cough and shortness of breath and 5% require intensive care.
+The pandemic corona virus, technically called SARS-CoV-2, first identified in Wuhan, China, causes the disease labeled COVID-19, which has distinctive clinical and pathologic features.
+Chinese data indicate that 80% of infected people had minimal symptoms and did not seek medical attention, whereas 15% became moderately to severely ill with cough and shortness of breath and 5% required intensive care.
 About half the Chinese patients admitted to hospitals did not have a fever and a fifth failed to develop fever despite having pneumonia, so—unlike with influenza—the presence or absence of fever is not a useful diagnostic aid.

 The incubation period from exposure to illness is 2 to 14 days, with an average of 5 days.
 Unlike the flu, COVID-19 appears to start gradually with fatigue, aches and pains and a sore throat or mild dry cough or occasionally a stuffed or runny nose, sometimes nausea and loss of appetite.
 For some people, the first symptom is abdominal pain without respiratory complaints.
 Loss of smell and taste occurs frequently.
 Some people experience diarrhea.
-The initial respiratory symptoms typically last about 5 days and are followed by recovery.
+Purple discoloration of the toes has recently been described as a presenting symptom.
+The initial respiratory complaints typically last about 5 days and are followed by recovery.
 This is Phase One, and for 80% of people it is the only phase.
 For 20%, however, Phase Two starts after 5 days, with increasing cough and shortness of breath, symptoms of pneumonia.
-Neurological symptoms like seizures and strikes have been described.
+Neurological symptoms like seizures, strokes, mood swings and behavioral changes have been described.
 Whether sick or well, infected people shed the virus in secretions for several weeks and may still be contagious 8 days after symptoms end.

 Because people who are infected but not sick are able to infect others, widespread dissemination has already occurred and will continue.
-For this reason, locations that implemented widespread testing (as in Germany) or early shelter-in-place orders (California, Washington state) are seeing reduced spread and mortality.
+Recent reports from the U.S.S.
+Theodor Roosevelt indicate that 60% of infected sailors had no symptoms at all.
+For this reason, locations that implemented widespread testing (as in Germany) or early shelter-in-place orders (Ireland, California, Washington state) are seeing reduced spread and mortality.
 Despite misleading early reports, morbidity (the degree of illness) is the same for young adults as for those aged 50-65.

 Patients hospitalized with COVID-19 are frequently co-infected with bacteria and with other viruses (over 50% in a Chinese retrospective study), so antibiotics may have a positive impact.
 The mortality rate of COVID-19 varies with the population being studied.
-The clearest data for mortality among ambulatory, well-fed individuals comes from the Diamond Princess cruise ship, because all of the 3500 people on board were tested.
-So far, 706 have tested positive for the virus and 9 have died, a case fatality rate of 1.4%.
+The clearest data for mortality among ambulatory, well-fed individuals comes from the Diamond Princess cruise ship, because all of the 3700 people on board were tested.
+Of the 706 people who tested positive for the virus, 9 have died, a case fatality rate of 1.4%.
 This is over 10 times greater than the typical seasonal flu.
-A re-calculation of the case fatality rate in Wuhan produced a similar figure, 1.38%.
-The risk of severe illness is greater in men than in women and increases with advancing age, high blood pressure, diabetes, and heart, lung or kidney disease.
+All the deaths occurred in passengers over the age of 70, but younger passengers were more likely to have symptoms of infection than older passengers.
+The risk of severe illness with COVID-19 is greater in men than in women and increases with advancing age, high blood pressure, diabetes, and heart, lung or kidney disease.
 Immune suppression by itself does not appear to increase morbidity or mortality.
 Patients receiving cancer chemotherapy or transplant drugs do not show increased risk or severity of corona virus disease.

 It is not presently known whether recovery from infection with COVID-19 produces immunity to the virus.
-There are reports of apparent re-infection, but they might represent inaccuracies of testing or the flare-up of an infection that had been suppressed and not cured.
+Chinese researchers are finding that monkeys who have survived COVID-19 cannot be re-infected.
+There are sporadic reports of apparent human re-infection in Asia, but they might represent inaccuracies of testing or the flare-up of an infection that had been suppressed and not cured.
 In China, the rate of false negatives for nasal or oral swabs was 10-30%.

 Avoidance of exposure should be the number one strategy and has received the most attention.
 Methods of avoidance are described in the section below called Anti-Viral Hygiene.
 By avoiding infection, you help prevent spread to other people and benefit the entire community.
 Quarantines will delay the spread of infection and reduce the burden on the health care system, but they are not designed to eradicate the virus.
 Most people in the U.S. are likely to be exposed to COVID-19 over the next year.